 Though many of these pre-shaving tips work for everyone, you might want to take special precautions if you have particularly course and/or curly hair.
 Approximately 30 to 40 percent of African-American men suffer from pseudofolliculitis barbae or PFB -- razor bumps caused by ingrown hairs [source: Gite].
 When you shave, your hair is pulled slightly by the razor.
 Hair that curls back on itself can slip back beneath the skin's surface.
 It can then have a harder time finding its way back to the surface through the original follicle channel.
 This process can cause ingrown hairs [source: Lawrence].
 To help with this problem, you can buy shaving creams formulated specifically for curly hair.
 Another tip involves grabbing a pair of tweezers to unravel hairs that are growing back toward your skin.
 Once you've got the hairs unfurled and heading in the right direction, you can shave them [source: Gite].

-To learn more about getting the best shave possible, visit the Web sites on the next page.
+To learn more about getting the best shave possible, visit the Web sites below.